 The Unspoken Double Standard in the Office

-What can we do?
 Well for one, we can be open about discussing the bias that affects us in all areas of our life – whether that be on the court or in the office.
+We can take an honest look at the gender balance in our organization.
 And instead of minimizing the effects of this bias (let’s be honest – all of us cringed at that $17,000 fine), we need to find ways to manage them.
 Joseph Grenny and David Maxfield, authors of Women in Business: One Simple Skill to Curb Unconscious Gender Bias, have found that framing reduces the damage of bias in the office by 27%.
 So, what is framing?

 Put simply, it’s a way to address what you’re going to say, before you say it.
 Grenny and Maxfield lay it out this way: